Weaker dollar adds to optimism over U.S. earnings

 Though it is still early days in the fourth-quarter earnings season, there are examples of how the weak dollar is affecting companies’ bottom lines.

-International Business Machines (IBM.N) late Thursday cited a currency boost in its results.
+International Business Machines late Thursday cited a currency boost in its results.
 IBM’s sales rise of 3.5 percent last quarter would have been only 1 percent if currency impact were excluded.
-American Express (AXP.N), also on Thursday, said fees and commissions grew 17 percent and 12 percent on a currency-adjusted basis, noting that “the weaker dollar had a larger impact on this line.”

 The effects may not be as headline grabbing as those from the changes to the U.S. tax law that were enacted last month by U.S. Congress and President Donald Trump.